 Digitized Manuscripts

 Archivists at the Galveston and Texas History Center have made many of the Center’s 19th century manuscript collections available online.
-These collections include a letter from the pirate Jean Laffite, a letter from frontierswoman Sarah Ellen McCrea, and the complete collection of James Morgan, commandant in Galveston during the Texas Revolution.
 The Samuel May Williams papers, which total almost 5000 items and document the earliest years of the Texas colony, are currently being digitized.

 • In the search bar, type in a name or subject and click the Search button